jobrs/monasca-agent/docs/Plugins.md

 #### init_config
 In the init_config section you can specify an arbitrary number of global name:value pairs that will be available on every run of the check in self.init_config.
+Here you can specify a collection frequency specific to the plugin by setting collect_period.
+The global frequency at which all plugins are run is specified by the variable "check_frequency" defined in https://github.com/openstack/monasca-agent/blob/master/docs/Agent.md.
+Under normal and default conditions when a plugin runs all the metrics are collected and sent.
+For example, if check_frequency=30, by default the plugin will be run every 30 seconds and the metrics will be sent.
+The variable "collect_period" allows each plugins collect period to be further adjusted to a value greater than the frequency at which the plugin is run specified by "check_frequency", such that when the collection run starts, the plugin might not be called.
+For example, if check_frequency=30 and collect_period=600, the plugin will be called and metrics sent every 600 seconds.
+This allows fewer metrics to be sent.
+The "collect_period" should be evenly divisible by the "check_frequency".
+For example, if you want the plugin to collect and send metrics every 600 seconds (10 minutes), and the global check_frequency=30, then the collect_period should be set to 600.
+If the "collect_period" is not evenly divisible by the "check_frequency" then the "collect_period" will get rounded up to the nearest multiple of the "check_frequency".
+For example, if the collect_period=45 and the global check_frequency=30, then the "collect_period" will get rounded up to 60 and the plugin will get called and send metrics every 60 seconds.

 #### instances
 The instances section is a list of instances that this check will be run against.
 Your actual check() method is run once per instance.
 The name:value pairs for each instance specify details about the instance that are necessary for the check.